-Communication of storm water pollution prevention principles will include the following mechanisms AU web sites, interactive campus storm water BMP tour, AU Daily electronic bulletin that reaches the entire student body and all Auburn University employees, representation at various local citizen advisory groups and other State stormwater association meetings, inclusion of storm water and stream information on signage in strategical locations on campus, presentations to student and watershed organizations, continued participation in university-led activities such as Earth Day/Week, Arboretum Game Day events, Adopt a Spot clean up events, student service events (i.e. Big Event, IMPACT) and various social medial platforms such as Facebook and Twitter.
+Communication of storm water pollution prevention principles will include the following mechanisms AU web sites, interactive campus storm water BMP tour, Auburn News which is an electronic bulletin that reaches the entire student body and all Auburn University employees, representation at various local citizen advisory groups and other state stormwater association meetings, inclusion of storm water and stream information on signage in strategical locations on campus, presentations to student and watershed organizations, continued participation in university-led activities such as Camp War Eagle, Earth Day/Week, Arboretum Game Day events, Office of Sustainability events and efforts, Alabama Cooperative Extension Services (ACES) initiatives, multiple academic research and educational initiatives, student service events (i.e. Big Event, IMPACT) and various social medial platforms.

-The Public Education and Outreach measure development and implementation will be overseen by a partnership between the University Water Resources Center, the Office of Sustainability and the Department of Risk Management and Safety (RMS).
+The Public Education and Outreach measure development and implementation will be overseen by a partnership between the University Water Resources Center, the Office of Sustainability, Facilities Management - Waste Reduction and Recycling, and the Department of Risk Management and Safety (RMS).